ReactFinland/site/layouts/schedule.md

   <dd>Coffee break.
 Other beverages are available too although black coffee is our favorite.</dd>

   <dt>15:30 - 16:30</dt>
   <dd>Four lightning talks.
-Local heroes or maybe some people from the audience.</dd>
+Locals or maybe some people from the audience.</dd>

   <dt>16:30 - 17:00</dt>
   <dd>Panel discussion to end the conference.</dd>